SHTOOLS/SHTOOLS/src/fdoc/makemaggradgriddh.md

 where `r`, `t`, `p` stand for radius, theta, and phi, respectively, and subscripts on `V` denote partial derivatives.

-The output grid are in units of s^-2 and are cacluated on a flattened ellipsoid with semi-major axis `a` and flattening `f`.
-To obtain units of Eotvos (10^-9 s^-2), multiply the output by 10^9.
+The output grid are in units of nT / m and are cacluated on a flattened ellipsoid with semi-major axis `a` and flattening `f`.
 The calculated values should be considered exact only when the radii on the ellipsoid are greater than the maximum radius of the planet (the potential coefficients are simply downward/upward continued in the spectral domain).

 The default is to calculate grids for use in the Driscoll and Healy (1994) routines that are equally sampled (`n` by `n`), but this can be changed to calculate equally spaced grids (`n` by 2`n`) by setting the optional argument `sampling` to 2.
 The input value of `lmax` determines the number of samples, `n=2lmax+2`, and the latitudinal sampling interval, 90/(`lmax`+1).
 The first latitudinal band of the grid corresponds to 90 N, the latitudinal band for 90 S is not calculated, and the latitudinal sampling interval is 180/`n` degrees.
 The first longitudinal band is 0 E, the longitudinal band for 360 E is not calculated, and the longitudinal sampling interval is 360/`n` for equally sampled and 180/`n` for equally spaced grids, respectively.